Phyllida Lloyd: 2000–present: Mamma Mia! and film work

 In 1999, Lloyd was offered the chance to direct the ABBA musical Mamma Mia!, which became a hit, not only in the West End and on Broadway, but worldwide.
 She directed the 2008 cinematic adaptation, which marked her feature debut.
 By the end of 2008, the film had been certified as the biggest grossing film at the UK box office ever.
 It was also certified as the UK's biggest-selling DVD.
 She was nominated as Best Director of a Play in the 2009 Tony Awards for her production of Mary Stuart.
 In 2013 Lloyd directed Cush Jumbo in a one-woman show about Josephine Baker at the Bush Theatre and subsequently at Joe's Pub in New York.
 Between 2012 and 2017 she directed the Donmar Warehouse Trilogy in London and New York.
 Harriet Walter played Brutus in Julius Caesar, the title role in Henry IV and Prospero in The Tempest in a single day.
 Susannah Clapp in The Guardian described the Trilogy as "one of the most important theatrical events of the last twenty years".

 Lloyd directed The Iron Lady, a biopic of former British Prime Minister Margaret Thatcher, with Meryl Streep as Thatcher.
 The film entered production in January 2011 and was released in December of that year.
 Meryl Streep won the Academy Award for Best Actress for her performance as Thatcher.
 Lloyd's film Herself written by Clare Dunne and Malcolm Campbell and starring Clare Dunne premiered at The 2020 Sundance Film Festival.

 Personal life

 Lloyd's romantic partner is Sarah Cooke.
-On 16 August 2018, Lloyd condemned the destruction of the Said al-Mishal Cultural Centre in an Israeli airstrike on Gaza five days earlier.